janaagaard75/janaagaard75.github.io/_posts/2019-05-01-part-4-continuous-deployment.md

 published: false
 ---

-Fourth part in the series.
-In this part the continuous integration pipeline is extended into a _continuous deployment_ pipeline, where code pushed to GitHub is it automatically deployed to a branch environment on Azure.
+Fourth part in the series about Azure Functions in TypeScript.
+In this part the continuous integration pipeline is extended into a *continuous deployment* pipeline, where code pushed to GitHub is it automatically deployed to Azure.
+Until now the code has only been running locally.
+I do get that this is somewhat ironic since we are halfway into a series about cloud computing.
+We will remedy this now.
+While we could log in to the Azure Portal, create the necessary resources, and upload the code manually, we will deploy the hard way, by scripting everything so that get *infrastructure as code* where everything is checked into our source tree.

 Azure's Asset Resource Management templates are tricky at first, but once you have used a setup with automated deployment, I guarantee that you will not want to go back to manual deployments.
-Automated deployments

-Until now the code has only been running locally and it's finally time to get it running the cloud.
-We could log in on the Azure Portal create the necessary resources and upload the code manually, and I recommend that you try that out to get a feeling for how the portal works, but in this tutorial we will raise the bar by using *infrastructure as code* to fully automating the process.
+Automated deployment changes the way you think about software development.
+If you want to know more about this, the great Martin Fowler has a [series about continuous integration](https://martinfowler.com/articles/continuousIntegration.html) where he explains all the benefits.

 You need to have an account on Azure.
 You can create one for free on [portal.azure.com](https://portal.azure.com/).
+If you're new to Azure I recommend that you try some of the manual tutorial out there to get a feel for how the portal works.

 ## Branch Environments

-Each branch has an associated unique environment on Azure.
-New environments are automatically spawned when new branches are created, and the code is automatically published whenever it is pushed to GitHub.
-With such a setup there is are no development, test or staging environments, and the production environment is simply the one associated with the master branch.
-In real world applications, the production environment would probably have more resources than the branch environments.
+Each branch in our source code has an associated unique environment on Azure.
+New environments are automatically spawned when new branches are created.
+With such a setup there is are no specific development, test or staging environments, and the production environment is simply the one associated with the master branch.

+In real world applications, the production environment would probably have more resources than the branch environments, and I guess that you could easily need a single official test environments for the final testing before go live of new feature.
+But in this tutorial we have the luxury of keeping all environments identical, thus simplifying the infrastructure code.

 TODO: Make the master branch special, so that endpoint doesn't have a strange URL.

-TODO: What is required if branch names are used for endpoint names?
-Verify that the branch name can be used as a URL.
-Verify that it doesn't already exist.
-Can't avoid invalid branch names, but we can fail the tests when they do.

 TODO: The production environment is not special in any regards.
 Well, except one thing: The name of the endpoint includes the word `production` instead of a hash.